Today I’m sharing with you a really intimate post… my HIIT workout results, including my HIIT workout before and after pictures.

 The first thing I noticed was that unlike running, I wasn’t crazy hungry after working out.
 After getting dressed, out the door to run, running for 5km (which takes me at least 30 min), then coming back home, getting undressed etc. I always felt like I deserved a big ol’ snack.
 I love cooking (after all this is a recipe blog), so I often have some delicious baked treats around, that I felt like I deserved after going for a run.
 I probably eat back all of the calories I burned running within a half an hour of getting home.
 With the HIIT workouts I didn’t feel the same hunger, nor the same sense of OMG I did this amazing workout so I get to eat this Copycat Starbucks Lemon Loaf.

 Halfway through this challenge I was ready to quit.
 The workouts were fun, and while giving myself a “Star” on the printable tracker was motivating, I wasn’t losing weight nearly as fast as I wanted to.
-At 6 weeks I had only lost 3lbs.
+After 6 weeks of high intensity interval training workouts I had only lost 4lbs.
 My husband reminded me that was 3 lbs less than I was 6 weeks before, and half a pound per week over a year would result in a 25 lb weight loss, so I used that as motivation to keep going.
 The progress pics that I was taking were also starting to show a bit of a change.

-During the challenge I lost a total of 6.4 lbs and 1.9% body fat.
+During Heather Robertson’s 12 week challenge I lost a total of 6.4 lbs and 1.9% body fat.
 The biggest change was not my weight, it was my posture!
 Both my posture and my self confidence improved so much!!

 My resting heart rate also improved from 69 bpm to 62 bpm, and my VO2 max also increased!
 Not only did I look stronger, but I also had quantifiable fitness results!